BiDAlab/mEBAL/README.md

 # Motivation

 The main motivation  of this work is  **the improvement of the virtual education** using e-learnig platforms.
 Virtual education technologies are growing up, with a market reaching a turnover around 240.000 million dollars.
 **E-learning platforms** are important tools to get high quality online education.
 They allow to capture student information to better understand the student behavior and conditions and this information can be used to create personalized environments.
-Information such as the heart rate, the emotional state, or the cognitive activity can be used to improve e-learning platforms.
+Information such as the heart rate [1], the emotional state, or the **cognitive activity** can be used to improve e-learning platforms.
 Undoubtedly, e-learning platforms will benefit significantly by exploiting the **attention level** of the student.
 This could be used to: **i)** adapt dynamically the environment and content  based on the attention level, and **ii)** improve the educational materials and resources with a posterior analysis of the e-learning sessions (e.g. detecting the type of contents more appropriate for a specific student).

 **Since the 70s there are studies relating the eye blink rate with cognitive activity like attention**.
 The studies suggest that **lower eye blink rates** can be associated to **high attention** periods while **higher eye blink rates** are related to **low attention levels**.
 Therefore, in this context, automatic eye blink detection can be a tool for estimating the attention level of the students and improving e-learning platforms.

 For this reasons, we hope that mEBAL will be valuable to the scientific community thanks to the multimodal nature: **Cognitive Activity and Eye Blink detection**.

+# Tasks

+The activities designed to conform the database consist of 8 different tasks that can be categorized in the following three groups:

+ - **Enrollment form:** name and surname, ID number, nationality, e-mail address, etc. (low level of attention is expected);

+ - **Writing questions:** these questions are oriented to measure the students’ cognitive abilities under different situations such as solving logical problems, describing images, crosswords, finding differences, etc. (increasing level of attention is expected)

+ - **Multiple choice questions:** aimed to detect the students’ attention and focus levels (high level of attention is expected).

+The questions are selected from popular riddles and they present different levels of difficulty.
+The interface is designed to ensure data from different nature: free text typing (writing questions), fixed text typing (enrollment form), mouse movement (multiple choice questions), visual attention (describing images and finding differences), etc.

 # Sensors